Your Guide to Authentic Regional Eats

 "Monk's Place," as locals know it (in deference to founder Wayne "Honey" Monk), looks like a barn with a line of smelters attached to the back.
 From those smelters issues the aroma of burning hickory and oak wood and the sweet smell of slow-cooking pork, one of the most appetite-inducing aromas in the world.
 No complicated techniques or secret sauces are used in the cooking process.
 The shoulders simply loll in smoke for hours, becoming ambrosial.
 The meat is hacked into a hash that, while sloppy, is as elegant as silk -- smooth in flavor as well as texture, but punctuated with a few chewy shreds of bark from the outside of the shoulder.
 The hacked meat gets only enough sauce to coax out full flavor and is served on a bun with slaw or in a small yellow cardboard boat with slaw in the other half or on a plate.
 Like the meat, the slaw is judiciously flavored with a vinegar/sweet red barbecue sauce.
 The slaw-and-pork's perfect partner is a portion of crunch-crusted hushpuppies with creamy insides.

-Honey Monk's is a straightforward eatery with booths and tables and car-hop service in the parking lot.
+Honey Monk's is a straightforward eatery with booths and tables.
 Much business is take out -- by the sandwich, or in multi-pound portions for parties at home.
-My last visit was on Christmas Eve day about 10am.
-Every seat in the place was empty but the parking lot was full, and at the counter inside, controlled pandemonium reigned as crowds of barbecue lovers received the pounds of meat, quarts of slaw and scores of hushpuppies they were taking home for holiday eats.
+When we visited the day before Christmas at 10am, every seat in the place was empty but the parking lot was full, and at the counter inside, controlled pandemonium reigned as crowds of barbecue lovers received the pounds of meat, quarts of slaw and scores of hushpuppies they were taking home for holiday eats.

 people found the review helpful.
 Was it helpful to you?